openebs/openebs/contribute/CONTRIBUTING-TO-K8S-DEMO.md

 Kubernetes YAML files for running application using OpenEBS Volumes are located under the folder: [openebs/k8s/demo](https://github.com/openebs/openebs/tree/master/k8s/demo)

 Each application example should comprise of the following:
 - K8s YAML file(s) for starting the application and its associated components.
 The volumes should point to OpenEBS Storage Class.
-If the existing storage-classes don't suit the need, create a new storage class in: [openebs-storageclasses.yaml](../k8s/openebs-storageclasses.yaml)
+If the existing storage-classes does not suit the need, create a new storage class in: [openebs-storageclasses.yaml](../k8s/openebs-storageclasses.yaml)
 - K8s YAML files for starting a client that access the application.
 This is optional, in case the application itself provides a mechanism like in Jupyter, Wordpress etc. When demonstrating database-like applications such as Cassandra, Redis, and so on, it is recommended to have a mechanism to test that the application is launched.
 - Instruction Guide, that will help launch and verify the application.